FICTURE7/pseu/README.md

 # NotPseudo
-A wack programming language that ressembles the pseudo code found in the [Cambridge International A & AS Level Computer Science](https://www.amazon.com/Cambridge-International-Computer-Coursebook-Examinations/dp/1107546737/) book.
+A wack programming language that resembles the pseudo code found in the [Cambridge International A & AS Level Computer Science](https://www.amazon.com/Cambridge-International-Computer-Coursebook-Examinations/dp/1107546737/) book.